rktprof/godot-ios-extensions/README.md

-Some swift based extensions for iOS functionality, built on [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot).
+Some swift based extensions for iOS/macOS functionality, built on [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot).

 Everything is provided as-is, I'm building new plugins as I need them